-The Connecticut Parentage Act will update outdated parentage law so that it is clear, equitable, and provides legal protection for all children and families.
+The Connecticut Parentage Act updates outdated parentage law so that it is clear, equitable, and provides legal protection for all children and families.

-GLAD has joined Douglas NeJaime of Yale Law School, Connecticut families, and other community organizations to form We C.A.R.E.
-We C.A.R.E. works together to build support for the CPA and get this comprehensive legislation passed in the 2021 session.
-To learn more and read stories of families trying to get this important bill passed, visit the We C.A.R.E. website.
+GLAD has joined Douglas NeJaime of Yale Law School, Connecticut families, and other community organizations to form We Care.
+We Care works together to build support for the CPA and get this comprehensive legislation passed in the 2021 session.
+To learn more about the efforts to build support and read stories of families trying to get this important bill passed, visit the We Care website.